 To see what else is happening at Hever Castle, visit our What’s On section.

-Our Head Gardener, Neil Miller, has put together a host of snowdrops facts – you can find more on the back of your Snowdrop Walk map when you visit, or search #SnowdropsFact on Twitter.
+Our Head Gardener, Neil Miller, has put together a host of snowdrops facts:

 - The botanical name for the Snowdrop is Galanthus and comes from the Greek ‘Gala’ meaning milk and ‘Anthos’ meaning flower.

-- The Snowdrop is a member of the daffodil family.
+- They are a member of the daffodil family.

-- Snowdrops contain their own anti-freeze and were harvested during the First World War to make anti-freeze for tanks.
+- They contain their own anti-freeze and were harvested during the First World War to make anti-freeze for tanks.

-- On a sunny day, Snowdrops are highly scented and give off a honey-like aroma.
+- On a sunny day, they are highly scented and give off a honey-like aroma.